openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 ```

 #### Caveats
-1. User updates or removes Azure resource tags added by Openshift, using an external interface
+1. Updating or removing resource tags added by Openshift using an external interface,
-   will not be reconciled by the resource owning operator.
+   may or may not be reconciled by the operator managing the resource.
 2. Updating tags of individual resources is not supported and any tag present in
    `.status.platformStatus.azure.resourceTags` of `infrastructure.config.openshift.io/v1` resource
    will result in adding tags to all Openshift managed Azure resources.